tensorflow/tensorflow/g3doc/Rationale.md

 1. Having two different forms of MLFunctions: an affine loop tree form (AffineLoopTreeFunction) and a polyhedral schedule tree form as two different forms of MLFunctions.
-Or in effect, having four different forms for functions in MLIR instead of three: CFGFunction, AffineLoopTreeFunction, Polyhedral Schedule Tree function, and external functions.
+Or in effect, having four different forms for functions in MLIR instead of three: CFG Function, AffineLoopTreeFunction, Polyhedral Schedule Tree function, and external functions.

 #### Schedule Tree Representation for MLFunctions {#schedule-tree-representation-for-mlfunctions}